kiranma72/abdm-docs/content/2-sharing-health-records/save-phr-address/scanning-phraddr-qr.md

 - Then the detials like ABHA ID, PHR address,name,gender,sateId,districtId,dob,address will be shared with health facility

-include any images from the PHR app / EMRSBX for this feature

 ![Scan PHR QR Code](/abdm-docs/img/PHRAddress_QRCode.png)

 ## API Sequence